Mostaganem

-The city was founded in the 11th century as Murustage but has origins going back to Punic and Roman times.
-In 1516, it was captured by the Ottoman admiral Barbarossa and became a centre for Mediterranean sea corsairs, as well as a commercial port.
+Founded in the 11th century as Murustage, the city has origins dating back to Punic and Roman times.
+In 1516, it was captured by the Ottoman admiral Hayreddin Barbarossa and became a harbor for Mediterranean corsairs, as well as an important commercial port.
 By 1700, it had come under Ottoman rule.
 In 1833, the city was taken by France and a garrison established.
 Algeria became independent in 1962.
+Mostaganem is the second-largest city in the country's northwest, after Oran, and Algeria's fourth-largest port city, with 406,190 inhabitants as of the 2019 census.